GaoFan98/qloo-llm-hackathon/README.md

 # Qloo Taste Discovery

-A lean, fully-featured web app that helps users discover culturally similar places using Qloo's Taste AI™ and Google Maps data.
-Built for the Qloo Global Hackathon.
+A complete web app that helps users discover culturally similar places using Qloo's Taste AI™, Google Maps data, and OpenAI explanations.
+Built for the **Qloo Global Hackathon**.

 ## ✨ Features

 - **Free-text taste queries** - Search for places using natural language like "cozy minimalist cafes with ambient music"
-- **@ Autocomplete** - Type "@" followed by a place name for Google Places autocomplete suggestions
+- **@ Autocomplete with location bias** - Type "@" followed by a place name for Google Places autocomplete suggestions prioritized by your target city
-- **Google Maps URL parsing** - Paste any Google Maps URL to extract place information
+- **Google Maps URL parsing** - Paste any Google Maps URL (including shortened goo.gl links) to extract place information
 - **Geolocation-powered** - Automatically detects your city as the target location (editable)
-- **Smart recommendations** - Uses Qloo's Taste AI to find culturally similar places
+- **AI-generated explanations** - OpenAI creates personalized explanations for why places match your taste
 - **Beautiful UI** - Minimalistic design with dark/light theme support
 - **Share functionality** - Generate permalinks to share discoveries with friends
 - **Fully responsive** - Works perfectly on mobile and desktop